SerenaTetart/Biometric_Recognition/README.md

 This second project aims to **repair** damaged fingerprint by using an autoencoder also made from scratch.

-We can use this idea to improve handwritting for instance.
+We can use this idea to improve handwriting for instance.